ahaldane/ndarray_ducktypes/doc/MaskedArray.md

 (2 + my_arr).filled()
 ```

-Encapsulation is easy to implement, but it is missing  some desirable features: Attributes of the encapsulated type are not exposed on the masked instance, and the `repr` and `str` of the `MaskedArray` do not display anything about the contained type, and numpy functions which create new masked arrays may lose the contained ducktype class information.
+Encapsulation is easy to implement, but it is missing  some desirable features: Attributes of the encapsulated type are not exposed on the masked instance, the `repr` and `str` of the `MaskedArray` do not display anything about the contained type, and numpy functions which create new masked arrays may lose the contained ducktype class information.

 To control these behaviors we recommend you combine or subclass `MaskedArray` and the other ducktype to create a composite type.
 [TODO: example subclass]